Abort: The termination of a mission or project.

 Bubble: Areas equipped with soundproofing to prevent any hostile or external monitoring of internal conversations.

-Bug: A concealed electronic surveillance device that often are used for their reduced size.
+Bug: A concealed electronic surveillance device of reduced size used to gather intelligence.

 Burned: When an intelligence operative or employee is compromised.

 Burning Bridges: Disrupting a compromised intelligence network to sever operational ties and prevent future communication between agents.

 Burn Notice: A warning distributed to intelligence employees and operatives to end contact with an individual determined unreliable.

 Burst Transmission: Signals that are compressed and transmitted in quick bursts to avoid interception.